Safety Assistance and Consultations

 Benefits of a Free Consultation

-Using the free consultation program, employers can find out about potential hazards at their worksites, improve safety and health management practices and even qualify for a one-year exemption from
+Using the free consultation program, employers can find out about potential hazards at their worksites and improve safety and health management practices.

 - It's a business investment.